Enhancing Vehicle Detection under Adverse Weather Conditions with Contrastive Learning: Experiments

-In the sideload approach, a key challenge is how to effectively integrate features from the encoder pretrained on unannotated data with those from YOLO's backbone pretrained on COCO.
-To address this, we explored and evaluated the following fusion strategies: "Addition", "Weights gating", "SE gating" and "Zero-Conv gating".
+In the sideload approach, a key challenge is how to effectively integrate features from the side CNN pretrained via FM-PaCL on unannotated data with those from YOLO's backbone pretrained on COCO.
+To address this, we explored and evaluated the following fusion strategies: "Addition", "Learnable Weights gating", "SE gating", and "Zero-Conv gating".
+Given the limited amount of annotated data, only five videos, we conduct cross-validation to evaluate the fusion strategies across multiple data splits.
+This approach provides a more reliable estimate of performance and reveals how consistent different fusion techniques are across different subsets.
+We consistently use the video ’Bjenberg 02’ as the test set, while the remaining four videos are used in a leave-one-out fashion for validation.
+Together with Mokayed et. al’s split Protocol (NVD), we conduct experiments on five different data splits.
+For each split, we only pretrain the side CNN using unannotated videos\footnote{certain unannotated videos are very similar to some annotated ones, so we excluded them manually for each split to prevent data leakage} not associated with validation and testing to ensure no validation or testing data is used during pretraining.
 Each configuration runs with 3 different seeds, the average mAP50 and the standard deviation of 3 runs are shown in Figure~\ref{fig:results}.
-SE gating outperforms "frozen backbone" by +3.8\% in mAP50.
-Learnable weights gating, and zero-conv gating achieve a comparable performance to "frozen backbone" in terms of mAP50.
-Our results demonstrate that SE gating, a channel-wise self-attention mechanism, performs the best within the scope of our experiment.
-As SE gating enables dynamic adjustment of the features' importance channel-wise based on the input and task objectives, which allows for more adaptive and effective feature fusion.
+Overall, SE gating outperforms “Frozen backbone” baseline by an average of 2.2\% across the five splits.
+Notably, SE gating surpasses the “Frozen backbone” by 3.7\% and 4.7\% mAP50 on the Bjenberg-validation split and the NVD split, respectively.
+These two splits contain less training data during fine-tuning, suggesting that when annotated data is scarce, our sideload approach(SCLA) yields greater performance gains.
+Learnable weights and zero-conv achieve a comparable performance to "Frozen backbone" in terms of mAP50 on average of the 5 splits.
+Our results demonstrate that the pretrained side CNN, together with SE gated fusion, performs the best within the scope of our experiment, while also exhibiting more consistent results across different seeds compared to the “Frozen backbone”.
+We credit this advantage to SE gating's capability to dynamically adjust the features' importance channel-wise, w.r.t the input and task objectives.